CameronBrooks11/camscortex/journals/daily-note-2023-02-01.md

       && sudo apt update \
       && sudo apt install gh -y
       ```

-      - Command to install GItHub CLI
+      - Command to install GItHub CLI: `gh auth login`
-    - `ah auth login`

         - Answer the four questions
         - Copt one-time code and follow browser to login
         - If there is no internet browser installed it will throw an error, simply push the link and it will open in your default windows browser

     - `git config --global user.email "cambrooks3393@gmail.com"`
     - `git config --global user.name CameronBrooks11`